 Along with calculating the gross living area from the plans, you will need to examine the specifications which list the materials being used, including doors, windows, cabinets, plumbing fixtures, and electrical fixtures.
 The specifications will also describe the size and finishes used in the construction and will offer you an idea of the quality of construction and how the proposed improvements compare with other sales in the market.
 This information is critical so that you can compile a list of comparables.
 Once you have the dimensions, materials, and so on, you can use a cost service to estimate the cost of the new construction.

 Note: Sometimes fine finish amounts aren’t always available, so you can consider a builder’s allowance amounts if necessary.
+Be sure to review the allowances for reasonableness (not as an expert, but as an objective observer).

 3. Talk to multiple local builders